Meet the DFA Staff

 In early 2005, DFA ran a people-powered campaign to elect Governor Dean to chair the Democratic National Committee.
 Democrats nationwide badly wanted reform and found the answer in Governor Dean.
 From 2005 – 2009, Governor Dean spearheaded the DNC’s 50 State Strategy to support the base of the Democratic Party, setting Democrats up to take back Congress in 2006 and win the White House in 2008.
 Upon leaving the DNC in early 2009, Governor Dean has returned to DFA as a senior adviser.

-Mia Moore, Chief of Staff Mia has been at Democracy for America since 2009.
-She joined the organization as the Finance Director and in January 2010 she became DFA’s first Chief of Staff.
-Mia has a diverse background in organizing and fundraising -- dating all the way back to her college years at the University of Wisconsin.
-She began her professional organizing career working with students at the University of California-Berkeley, where she worked on the successful campaign calling on the state of California to get 20% of its energy from renewable sources by 2017.
-Mia has also directed telephone outreach offices to raise money and connect such non-profit groups as MASSPIRG and Environment North Carolina with their membership.
-Before her current work with DFA, Mia directed the major gifts program for Toxics Action Center, increasing the gross income from this program by nearly 100% in two years.
+Mia Moore, Chief of Staff Mia has been at Democracy for America since 2009, starting as the Finance Director.
+In January 2010 she became DFA’s first Chief of Staff, focusing her efforts on hiring, supporting and getting results from great staff; long-term planning and budgeting.
+Mia has a diverse background in organizing and fundraising -- dating all the way back to her college years at the University of Wisconsin, where she worked on campaign finance reform with WISPIRG and served on student government.
+She began her professional organizing career working with students at the University of California-Berkeley, and their high priority campaign succeeded in convincing the state of California to get 20% of its energy from renewable sources by 2017.
+Mia has also directed telephone outreach offices to raise money and mobilize activists of groups like MASSPIRG and Environment North Carolina.
+Before her current work with DFA, Mia directed the major gifts program for Toxics Action Center, nearly doubling the income from this program within two years.

-Amanda McKay, Executive Assistant to Governor Dean Amanda found her way to DFA in 2011 after working in Oregon on a statewide ballot measure.
+Amanda McKay, Director of the Office of Gov. Howard Dean Amanda found her way to DFA in 2011 after working in Oregon on a statewide ballot measure.
 Prior to working in Oregon, she also worked with the founders of Ben & Jerry's, Business Leaders for Sensible Priorities and TrueMajority.
 She found her calling after first campaign experience where she worked tirelessly trying to defeat George W. Bush in 2004.
 After that, she traveled the country working to elect progressive Democrats - including Dan Maffei and Ted Deutch.

 Amanda graduated from St. Lawrence in New York with a degree in Biology, quickly realizing she didn’t want to make a career of science.